As we’ve seen, a backslash

 If we are creating a regular expression with

-new RegExp, then we need to do some more escaping.
+new RegExp, then we don’t have to escape

 For instance, consider this: